maninhouse/Looky/README.win.md

 # Looky
-If you are developing on Windows, please check out the [Windows Development Guide](./README.win.md).
+If you are developing on Linux-based System, please check out the [Linux Development Guide](./README.md).

 ## 開發環境 Development Environment
 ```